 This involves the basic set of operations which can be performed on every invoice, irrespective of its status.

-Using the Update Invoice Address option, you can change the billing and shipping information for the invoice.
-This action will change the address details of the invoice and not the already set billing or shipping details of the customer or subscription.
+Using the Update Invoice Address option, you can edit the billing and shipping address information listed on an invoice.
+You can also update any non-address fields such as First Name, Last Name, Email, Company and Phone.
+Note that this action only updates the address details of the invoice, and does not update the billing or shipping details of the customer or subscription.

 Using the Update PO Number option, you can update the Purchase Order Number of the invoice.

 This action will change the PO number linked to an invoice and not the PO number linked to the subscription.

 If you would like to return an amount to the customer but would like to provide the same in the form of credits, you could use the Create Credit Note operation.

 You can create Credit Notes either as refundable or adjustable, based on the invoice status.

 If it is a partially paid invoice, then you can either create an Adjustable Credit Note to adjust the invoice amount or a Refundable Credit Note to refund the paid amount.

 The actions available for a paid invoice can be accessed by clicking on the ellipsis icon on an invoice.

 A screenshot showcasing the actions available for a paid invoice is shown below: